 We want to share with you a reflection from Walter Nonemaker, Director of Field Operations and Lead Engineer, on his last 9 years working with Healing Waters.
 Walter started his work as the Maintenance and Technology Manager at our field office in Guatemala and then become our Country Operations Manager.
-He reflects on his experiences working directly with communities and why he is still motivated today to carry out the mission of Healing Waters.
+He reflects on his experiences working directly with communities and why he is still motivated today to carry out the mission of Healing Waters in clean water projects.

 “I remember Monday mornings at 3:30 AM, carrying pumps, filters and tanks through the nocturnal dewy drizzle from the warehouse to the truck, aligning everything like a pyramid, in order to beat the morning traffic of Guatemala City.
 Our destination- a rural community where we would be spending our whole week.